pagkly/Zed/Investopedia3/Does Tenancy in Common Make It Easier to Own Property.md

 ## Property Taxes With TIC Properties

 The tenancy in common agreement, guided by applicable law, usually outlines the implications of shared ownership on a property's taxes.
-The contract will outline how [tax liability](https://www.investopedia.com/terms/t/taxliability.asp) is contractually distributed to each owner.
+The contract will outline how [[tax liability]](https://www.investopedia.com/terms/t/taxliability.asp) is contractually distributed to each owner.

 Because a tenancy in common agreement does not legally divide a parcel of land or property, most taxing jurisdictions will not separately assign each owner a proportional property tax bill based on their ownership percentage.
 Most often, the tenants in common receive a single property tax bill.2

-In many jurisdictions, a tenancy in common agreement imposes [joint-and-several liability](https://www.investopedia.com/terms/j/joint-and-several-liability.asp) on the co-tenants.
-This stipulation means each of the independent owners may be liable for the [property tax](https://www.investopedia.com/terms/p/propertytax.asp) up to the full amount of the assessment.
+In many jurisdictions, a tenancy in common agreement imposes [[joint-and-several liability]](https://www.investopedia.com/terms/j/joint-and-several-liability.asp) on the co-tenants.
+This stipulation means each of the independent owners may be liable for the [[property tax]](https://www.investopedia.com/terms/p/propertytax.asp) up to the full amount of the assessment.
 The liability applies to each owner regardless of the level or percentage of ownership.3

 Once the property tax is satisfied, co-tenants will deduct that payment from their income tax filings.
 If the taxing jurisdiction followed joint-and-several liability, each co-tenant might deduct the amount they contributed from personal income tax filings.
 In the counties that do not follow this procedure, they can deduct a percentage of the total tax up to their level of ownership.4

 ## Tenancy in Common vs Joint Tenancy

-Although they sound similar, tenancy in common differs in several ways from a [joint tenancy](https://www.investopedia.com/terms/j/joint-tenancy.asp).
+Although they sound similar, tenancy in common differs in several ways from a [[joint tenancy]](https://www.investopedia.com/terms/j/joint-tenancy.asp).
 In a joint tenancy, tenants obtain equal shares of a property with the same deed at the same time.5

 One of the primary differences comes with the addition or removal of any member from the agreement.
 In TIC agreements the change in members does not break the agreement.
 With a joint tenancy, the agreement is broken if any of the members wish to sell their interest.5